GO-Eratosthenes/dhdt/paper/paper.md

 geometric line of sight is given, see also \autoref{fig:red-shadow}.
 However, correct sun angles are essential, especially for scenes with low sun angles (such situations occur especially often at high latitudes, where many glaciers are situated).
-Therfore, ``atmospheric_geometry`` has functions to correct for such angles given specific wavelengths and atmospheric compositions.
+Therefore, ``atmospheric_geometry`` has functions to correct for such angles given specific wavelengths and atmospheric compositions.

 ## [processing](https://dhdt.readthedocs.io/en/latest/modules.html#processing)

 An important building block of `dhdt` is image correspondence, this is an ill-posed problem.
-Hence, a suit of methodologies are implemented in this library.
+Hence, a suit of methodologies are implemented in this library to estimate the displacement of imaging patterns of different nature.

-Image correspondence

-Generic .
+The file structure is as follows,

 ```
 processing/